swethapadhu/B-plus-tree/README.md

+### B+ TREE

-A resident B+ tree that performs insert and search operations
+The goal of this project was to develop a resident B+ tree that performs insert and search operations.